 Being a boy scout teaches the importance of giving back to the community.
 Owen, an 18-year-old high school graduate, selected Easterseals UCP for his Eagle Scout Community Service Project.
-He learned that Easterseals UCP needed masks to protect the front line who serve people living with disabilities and behavioral health challenges.
+He learned that Easterseals UCP needed masks to protect the front line who serve people with disabilities and behavioral health challenges.

 Boy scout donates 200 masks to his community.
 Owen gathered friends and family to help him cut fabric, assemble materials, and sew 200 masks.
 After a month of hard work, he delivered the masks to the Raleigh office.
 Easterseals UCP is grateful for Owen and his efforts in the community during the pandemic.